marcosconsuegra/Monetary-Economics/README.md

 3.  **Local Compilation:** [MiKTeX](https://miktex.org/) (Distribution) + [TeXstudio](https://www.texstudio.org/) (Editor).

 ### 📁 Dependencies
-* **Graphics & Figures:** All images and graphs needed for a specific chapter are stored within that chapter's individual folder inside the `code/` directory.
+* **Graphics & Figures:** All images and graphs needed are stored within each chapter's individual folder inside the `code/` directory.
 * **Bibliography:** The `sources.bib` file must be loaded in your LaTeX environment for citations to appear.
 * **Cover:** The `Cover.png` picture must be loaded in your LaTeX environment for the title slide to render correctly.